steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

 Code & notebook for this post can be found [here](https://github.com/steveaq/Webs-Scraping-for-Fooball-Data-/blob/main/FBREF%20League%20%26%20Team%20Data%20Exploration.ipynb).

-In my previous post, which you can find [here](), I outlined the current data landscape in the football analytics world and how one might go about aquiring those related metrics.
+In my previous post, which you can find [here](), I outlined the current data landscape in the football analytics world including my picks for the best free resources out there.

 This post is a part of series of posts, where we will explore how to use web-scraping packages available in python to get football data as efficiently as possible.